Description

 AveDuration:

-• Looking at the average time in days below previous high water mark of 139 days in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively higher, thus worse in comparison to the benchmark SPY (123 days)
+• The average days below previous high over 5 years of Universal Investment Strategy 3x Leverage is 139 days, which is greater, thus worse compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)